 Tool Setup Screen - Trajectory Planner

-(Click on Image to Jump to related help)
+(Click on image to jump to related help)

 The Tool Setup Screen allows KMotionCNC to be configured for a particular machine tool.
 Each machine tool is likely to have different motion resolution, speeds, and acceleration limits.
 It is also likely to different I/O requirements with regard to Spindle control and such.
 Additionally a machine may have different initialization and homing requirements.
 KMotionCNC has a flexible mechanism for defining what type of action is to be performed for various M Codes and Custom Buttons.
+See here how to password-protect these parameters.

 KMotionCNC contains a powerful Trajectory Planner.
 The Trajectory Planner utilizes a "break angle" concept to decide when a stop must be made.
 Vectors that are in the same direction within the "break angle" are traversed without stopping.
 When a "sharp" angle is detected a complete stop will be made before beginning on the next vector.
 The Break Angle Parameter allows the user to specify the angle in degrees that will be considered a "sharp" angle.
 KMotionCNC considers the change in direction in 3 dimensions (x,y,z ignoring a).
 The Trajectory Planner is capable of optimizing the acceleration and deceleration through many short (or long) vectors all of which may have different acceleration and velocity limitations.